What to Consider When Choosing Between Surrogacy and Adoption

 Your Medical History

 If you have a medical history that makes you less likely to have a child of your own, then child adoption may be the best option for you.
-Many people who choose a baby up for adoption have been through infertility treatments or miscarriages.

 They feel ready to take on the responsibility of another human being and know what it’s like to lose a child.
-Also, adoptive parents can provide an extra support system during pregnancy and after the baby is born.

 Your Financial Status